Elhameed/Diabetes_Prediction/README.md

 uvicorn app:app --reload
 ```
 Your API should now be running on `http://127.0.0.1:8000`
+Yu can also access the deployed link at https://diabetes-prediction-gj1e.onrender.com

 ### 5. Flutter Mobile App Setup
 1. Install Flutter SDK from Flutter website.